HimaSnehith/GearDown---Undervolting-Software/README.md

 <img width="506" height="830" alt="Screenshot 2026-02-21 222641" src="https://github.com/user-attachments/assets/0ca53857-ee52-467e-86a4-33af8ec336fa" />
 <img width="504" height="834" alt="Screenshot 2026-02-21 222627" src="https://github.com/user-attachments/assets/5f388786-2efe-4ea7-b9bb-dba0dcfab679" />

+## How to Use (Finding Your Sweet Spot)

+To get the best results, you need to find the optimal frequency limit for your specific GPU and the game you are playing.

+1. **Check Your GPU's Range:** Look up your laptop GPU's maximum clock speed online to understand your hardware's limits.
+2. **Observe Default Behavior:** Launch your game without Gear Down running and observe what clock frequency it naturally boosts to under load.
+3. **Apply the Limit:** Open Gear Down and adjust the GPU Max Frequency slider to a value lower than the game's natural boost clock.
+4. **Test and Tweak:** Check your temperatures and framerates.
+Adjust the slider until you find the perfect balance between heat reduction and performance.
+Since every game demands different power levels, your ideal limit will vary from game to game.

+**Real-World Example (RTX 4050 playing GTA V):**
+* My RTX 4050 operates between 210 MHz and 2700 MHz.
+* At stock settings, GTA V naturally boosts to around **2300 - 2600 MHz**, causing temperatures to hit **75°C**.
+* I use Gear Down to cap the frequency at **1800 MHz**.
+* **The Result:** I only lose about 5-7% of my frames, but my temperatures drastically drop to **55°C - 60°C** (as shown in the repository screenshots).

+*Note: It is recommended (though purely optional) to close the application or hit "Reset Everything" when you are done gaming, just to ensure your normal Windows desktop applications aren't unnecessarily capped.*

 ## Installation
 1. Navigate to the **Releases** tab on this repository.